Sunday, October 13, 2024

 Dull, Jonathan A Diplomatic History of the American Revolution, Yale Univ.
 Press, 1985.

 Hoffman, Ronald and Peter Albert (eds) Peace and the Peacemakers: The Treaty of 1783, Univ.
-Press of Va., 1986. (borrow on Archive.org).
+Press of Va., 1986 (borrow on archive.org).

 Hutson, James H. John Adams and the Diplomacy of the American Revolution, Univ.
-Press of Kentucky, 1980. (borrow on Archive.org).
+Press of Kentucky, 1980 (borrow on archive.org).

 Morris, Richard B. The Peacemakers: The Great Powers and American Independence, Harper & Row, 1965 (borrow on Archive.org).